How Small Towns Can Use Social Media to Boost Tourism (Without Going Viral)

 Identify Your Ideal Visitors for Rural Tourism Campaigns

-Rural communities often try to be everything to everyone.
+It is tempting for rural communities to try to be everything to everyone.
 That doesn’t work on social.
 Instead, ask: Who are we talking to?

-Are they: 30-something adventure travelers with bikes on the roof?
+Are they: 30-something adventure travelers with bikes on the roof of their SUV?
 Young families looking for weekend getaways?
 Retired couples who love road trips and ghost towns?

 Once you know who they are, you can start creating content for them, not just about you.
 That’s when things change.